jacmoe/jacmoe.github.io/content/posts/local_gemini_server_quick_and_dirty.md

 +++
 title = "Local Gemini Server - Quick and Dirty" author = ["Jacob Moena"] description = "This is a quick guide to get a local Gemini server up and running.
-Useful when you are authoring a Gemini capsule and want to test it before pushing it to a server accessible by the world." date = 2023-03-14T14:22:00+01:00 tags = ["gemini"] categories = ["post"]
+Useful when you are authoring a Gemini capsule and want to test it before pushing it to a server accessible to the world." date = 2023-03-14T14:22:00+01:00 tags = ["gemini"] categories = ["post"]